daniyalrayn/task-master/README.md

 * Provide any instructions needed to run the automation solution in `README.md`.

-* If you have any questions, please don't hesitate to contact us at tech-recruitment@xeneta.com

 # Theoretical section
 In this section we are seeking high-level answers, use a maximum of couple of paragraphs to answer the questions.